Cattle slaughter in India

+Cattle slaughter in India refers to the slaughter and consumption of bovine species in the country.
+It is a controversial practice due to the revered status of cattle among adherents of Dharmic religions like Hinduism, Jainism and Buddhism.

-Cattle slaughter in India, especially cow slaughter, is controversial because of cattle's status as endeared and respected living beings to adherents of Hinduism, Sikhism, Jainism, Buddhism; while being an acceptable source of meat for Muslims, Christians and Jews.
-Cow slaughter has been shunned for a number of reasons, specifically because of the cow's association with the god Krishna in Hinduism, and because cattle have been an integral part of rural livelihoods as an economic necessity.
+Though it is an acceptable source of meat in Abrahamic religions such as Islam, Christianity, and Judaism, many Hindus abstain from consuming beef due to cattle's high regard in Dharmic divinity.
+The association reflects the importance of cattle in Hindu and Jain culture and spirituality, as cattle have been an integral part of rural livelihoods as an economic necessity across Hindu, Jain, and Buddhist societies, along with council-hoods in India.
 Cattle slaughter has also been opposed by various Indian religions because of the ethical principle of Ahimsa (non-violence) and the belief in the unity of all life.

-Legislation against cattle slaughter is in place throughout most states and territories of India.
+Legislation against cattle slaughter is in place throughout most states and union territories of India.

-On 26 October 2005, the Supreme Court of India, in a landmark judgement upheld the constitutional validity of anti-cow slaughter laws enacted by various state governments of India.
-20 out of 28 states in India had various laws regulating the act of slaughtered cow, prohibiting the slaughter or sale of cows.
-Goa, Daman and Diu, Dadra and Nagar Haveli, Pondicherry, Kerala, Arunachal and the other Seven Sister States and West Bengal are the places where there are no restrictions on cow slaughter.
-The ban in Kashmir was lifted in 2019.
-As per existing meat export policy in India, the export of beef (meat of cow, oxen and calf) is prohibited.
-Bone in meat, carcass, half carcass of buffalo is also prohibited and is not permitted to be exported.
-Only the boneless meats of buffalo, goat, sheep and birds are permitted for export.
-India feels that the restriction on export to only boneless meat with a ban on meat with bones will add to the brand image of Indian meat.
-Animal carcasses are subjected to maturation for at least 24 hours before deboning.
-Subsequent heat processing during the bone removal operation is believed to be sufficient to kill the virus causing foot and mouth disease.
+On 26 October 2005, the Supreme Court of India, in a landmark decision, upheld the constitutional validity of anti-cattle slaughter laws enacted by various state governments of India.

+20 out of 28 states in India had various laws regulating the act of slaughtering cattle, prohibiting the slaughter or sale of beef.
+The states of Arunachal Pradesh, Goa, Kerala, Meghalaya, Mizoram, Nagaland, Tripura and West Bengal, and the union terriories of Dadra and Nagar Haveli and Daman and Diu and Puducherry have no restrictions on cattle slaughter.
+The ban in the union territories of Jammu and Kashmir and Ladakh was lifted in 2019.
+Meat on the bone, carcasses and half carcasses of buffalo are prohibited and are not permitted to be exported.
+Only the boneless meats of buffalo, goat, sheep and birds are permitted to be exported.